Ungaran

-Ungaran (Dutch: Oengaran) is a town in Central Java, Indonesia and the administrative centre of the Semarang Regency in the province of Central Java.
+Ungaran (Dutch: Oengaran) is a town and adjacent areas in Central Java Province of Indonesia.
+The town serves as the administrative centre of the Semarang Regency in that province.
 Ungaran is located at -7° 8' 17", 110° 24' 18" at an elevation of 319 metres.
-It encompasses two districts (kecamatan) within the Regency - Ungaran Barat (West Ungaran) and Ungaran Timur (East Ungaran).
+It encompasses two districts (kecamatan) within the Regency - Ungaran Barat (West Ungaran) covering 35.96 km2 with a population of 82,815 in 2024, and Ungaran Timur (East Ungaran) covering 37.99 km2 with a population of 83,610 in 2024.

 In the 19th century, defensive posts were established between Semarang and Surakarta to control the trade route between the two cities.
 A fort known as Fort Ontmoeting was established in Ungaran.

+Villages

+Ungaran is sub-divided into 21 villages, of which 11 are in West Ungaran and 10 are in East Ungaran.

+Note: (a) Badan Pusat Statistik, Jakarta, 2021. (b) Badan Pusat Statistik, Jakarta, 2024.

+Ungaran Volcano

+The Ungaran Volcano (Gunung Ungaran in Indonesian) is a deeply eroded stratovolcano, located south of the northern coastal city of Semarang and west of Ungaran town, at map reference 7.18 degrees South and 110.33 degrees East.
+It has a height of 2,050 m (6,726 ft).
+It lies at the northern end of a transverse chain of Java volcanoes extending north-north-west from Mount Merapi.
+It was formed in three stages, with growth of the youngest edifice taking place during the late Pleistocene and Holocene eras.
+This youngest edifice was constructed south of three large remnant structural blocks of the second Ungaran volcano.
+A group of pyroclastic cones was also constructed along the margins of the older edifice.
+The volcano is deeply eroded and no historical eruptions have been reported, but two active fumarole fields are located on its flanks.

 Climate

 Ungaran has a tropical rainforest climate (Af) with moderate rainfall from June to September and heavy to very heavy rainfall from November to May.